shashankms9/HPC-V2/Exercise2-Review-the-main-az-hop-features.md

    qsub -l select=1:slot_type=execute -- /usr/bin/bash -c 'sleep 60'
    ```

-   > Note: Be careful when pasting the commands to make sure the exacts characters are used, especially for hyphen.
+   > **Note**: Be careful when pasting the commands to make sure the exacts characters are used, especially for hyphen.

 3. In the shell session, run the following command to display the status of the submitted job: